greenfox-velox/velox-syllabus/week-01/3-command-line/README.md

   - use git status
   - commit it with commit message
   - git pull
-  - git push -u origin my_branch
+  - git push origin master
   - check it on github

 ---